bGraebener/RegExpEngine/readme.md

 The conversion from infix to postfix regular expressions is done in the _infixToPostfix_ function.
 This function uses the [Shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
 This algorithm uses a LIFO-Stack to cache operators and special characters.
 All non-special characters are appended directly to an output data structure.

-Opening brackets are written to the stack put not appended to the output later.
+When a closing bracket is encountered all elements with a lower precedence than the top element on the stack are added to the output.
+The opening brackets are written to the stack but not appended to the output later.

 A regular expression already in postfix notation is simply returned unchanged.